-Area form SUD.C for Sudbury is listed as the Natick Research and Development Laboratories, which is a U.S. Army research facility in the Town of Natick, a few miles southeast of Sudbury, and appears to be an error.
+Area form SUD.C for Sudbury is listed as the Natick Research and Development Laboratories, which is a U.S. Army research facility in the Town of Natick, a few miles southeast of Sudbury.
+Reference may be to an extension of the lab located in Sudbury.